kamsalisbury/kamsalisbury/README.md

 ## 👋 Hi!
 I do stuff in PowerShell and CyberSecurity.

-I welcome collaborating with you on Github and/or LinkedIn.
+I welcome collaborating with you on Github.

 #### PowerShell for IT Helpdesk and Admins
 I wrote a book on PowerShell (no longer for sale).